atar-axis/xpadneo/docs/README.md

 - The Share button will currently not be recognized by SDL2, scheduled to be fixed in xpadneo v0.11

+### Quirks by Design

+With BLE firmware, all models switched to a unified HID report descriptor, only the XBE2 controller identifies with PID 0x0B22 while the other models identify with PID 0x0B13.
+This has some known consequences:

+- All non-XBE2 controllers will claim to have a Share button no matter if it physically exists.
+As HID doesn't report the internal model number, xpadneo cannot fix it currently.
+The button is currently mapped to F12, so this has no consequences.
+- All XBE2 controllers will claim to have a full keyboard and the Share button is actually the Profile button.
+Since Share is currently mapped to F12, this will have no consequences.

 ## Advantages of this Driver

 * Supports Bluetooth